wsc1/proposal/design/go2draft-contracts.md

 But this is in fact different.
 Notably, each element of s may have a different type and thus must be boxed and the method call to String() must be looked up for each element.
+We call this _variadic_ type instantiation.
 In the contracts version, each element in s is of one concrete type.

-In many situations one of the two behaviors is desireable.
+In many situations one of the two behaviors is desireable, in some certainly a mix of the two behaviors is desireable.

 To achieve _variadic_ type instantiation of a contract, we use can use it directly as a type